 Should you develop a fever, COVID-19 symptoms, be exposed to a known positive or a person being tested for COVID-19 or a person with COVID-19 symptoms, do not come to campus and contact your healthcare provider (students should contact Student Health Services).

 If you are tested for COVID-19, considered a close contact to someone who tested positive or someone who is being tested, do not come to campus and email email@example.com.

-Any student, faculty member or staff member who travels to or through a CDC Level 3 Travel Health Notice (high risk) country should follow CDC guidelines and stay home for 14 days from the time they return to the United States before returning to campus and contact firstname.lastname@example.org for additional guidance.
+Any student, faculty member or staff member who travels internationally should follow CDC guidelines and stay home for 14 days from the time they return to the United States before returning to campus and contact firstname.lastname@example.org for additional guidance.

-For additional information on how to gauge your risk of COVID-19 infection with international or cruise travel, see the CDC’s risk assessment guidance.
+For more information on how to gauge your risk of COVID-19 infection with international or cruise travel, see the CDC’s risk assessment guidance.